spectralcode/OCTproZ/paper/paper.md

  ![Effect of the backward scan correction on the en face view of an OCT volume that was acquired using a bidirectional scanning scheme.
 A piece of wood with a laser burned hole was used as sample.
 Left: Spot path on sample when a bidirectional scanning scheme is applied.
 Middle: En face view with enabled backward scan correction.
 Right: En face view when backward scan correction is disabled. \label{fig:bscanflip}](figures/bscanflip_overview_text_small.png)

-**Visualization:**
-For live visualization of the processed data in 2D and 3D, the user has access to three different output windows: B-scan, en face view and volume.
-B-scan and en face view are orthogonal cross-sectional slices of the volume, which can be maximum intensity projections or averaged layers of a user-defined amount of layers of the volume.
-For easier orientation red marker lines can be overlaid to indicate the current B-scan slice position within the en face view and vice versa.
-The interactive volume viewer displays acquired OCT volumes without cropping or downsampling in real time.
-As soon as one batch of data is processed, the corresponding part of the volume is updated and rendered with maximum intensity projection, alpha blending or isosurfaces.
-The volume viewer is based on source code from an open source raycaster. [@raycaster]
-In order to avoid unnecessary data transfer to host memory, CUDA-OpenGL interoperability is used which allows the processed data to remain in GPU memory for visualization.
-However, it is possible to transfer the data to the host memory to save it on the hard disk, display individual axial depth profiles, so-called A-scans, in a 1D plot or use it within custom Extensions.

-Performance profiling for the GPU processing pipeline on the lab computer and with the same raw data set as used in table 1, was performed with NVIDIA Visual Profiler.
-A screenshot of it can be seen in figure \ref{fig:visualprofiler}. , in which the relative duration of each kernel (function that is executed multiple times in parallel on the GPU) can be seen.
-It should be noted that the execution time of each kernel depends on the input data length and changes when different OCT data set dimensions are used.
-However, the k-linearization kernel, which also contains windowing and dispersion compensation, and the IFFT kernel need the most computing time.

   ![Screenshot of NVIDIA Visual Profiler showing timing sequence of the GPU processing pipeline for the same raw data set as used in table 1.
 Individual processing kernels are marked alphabetically: a) data conversion, b) kernel that combines k-linearization, windowing and dispersion compensation, c) IFFT, d) subtraction step of fixed pattern noise removal, e) truncate and logarithm, f) backward scan correction, g) copy B-scan frame to display buffer, h) copy en face view to display buffer \label{fig:visualprofiler}](figures/visualprofiler_screenshot.png)